On infinite staircases in toric symplectic four-manifolds: Preliminaries and tools

-To find classes that obstruct the ellipsoid embedding question for $E(1,a)$, we must introduce the \textbf{weight expansion} $(a_1,\ldots,a_n)$ of the rational number $a\geq1$.
-The definition is recursive and can be found in \cite[Definition 1.2.5]{mcduffschlenk} where it is called ``weight sequence."
+The equivalent numerical definition of the weight expansion can be found in \cite[Definition 1.2.5]{mcduffschlenk}.
 When $a$ is irrational, we may still define the weight expansion in the same recursive way.
-It has infinite length.
+The geometric procedure in this case will not end, and correspondingly the weight expansion has infinite length.

 We recall here the essential properties of weight expansions that we use later in Section \ref{sec:pinpoint}.

 \begin{lemma}{\cite[Lemma 1.2.6]{mcduffschlenk}} Let $(a_1,\ldots,a_n)$ be the weight expansion of $a=\frac{p}{q}\geq1$, where $a$ is expressed in lowest terms.
 Then: \begin{enumerate} \item $\ds{a_n=\frac{1}{q}\phantom{\sum_i^n}}$; \item $\ds{\sum_{i=1}^n a_i^2=a}$; and \item $\ds{\sum_{i=1}^n a_i=a+1-\frac{1}{q}}$. \end{enumerate} \end{lemma}